Easy Research Paper Writing Using Sources

 After you have chosen a topic for your essay, answer these questions to help you to understand what you already know and clarify what information you need to find in your research.

 - What is the issue?
 Write it as a question.
+This is your thesis question.

 - What do you already know about this question?

 - Who is interested in this issue?
+This will help you define your audience.

 - What do people believe?
 What are the positions you already know people take on this issue?

 - What position do you most agree with?
+Write this as a full sentence and this can be your thesis answer.

 - What do you need to learn?

 Use your search engine terms to find resources in your library search engine or Google Scholar.
-For help in gathering and citing sources correctly see MLA Citation and Bibliography which includes links to online engines to formulate your Bibliography.
+For help in gathering and citing sources correctly see MLA Citation and Bibliography which includes links to online engines to formulate your bibliography.

 How to Find Good Sources